-Spaceship Capital Ltd provides management services to Spaceship Universe Portfolio, and outsources custodial and administrative functions to third party entities.
-Interactive Brokers provides custodial and investment accounting services to Spaceship Universe Portfolio.
+Spaceship Capital Ltd provides management services to Spaceship Universe Portfolio, and outsources custodial and some administrative functions to third party entities.
+Interactive Brokers Australia Pty Ltd provides custodial and investment accounting services to Spaceship Universe Portfolio.
 All costs associated with the provision of custodial and investment accounting services are paid for by the Responsible Entity, and are conducted on normal commercial terms and conditions.